aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/create/index.md

 ??? tip "What do these selections mean?"
     You will create a database cluster with the following characteristics:

-    * Aurora MySQL 5.6 compatible (latest engine version)
+    * Aurora MySQL 5.7 compatible (latest engine version)
     * Serverless db cluster scaling between 1 and 16 capacity units, and pausing compute capacity after 5 minutes of inactivity
     * Deployed in the VPC and using the network configuration of the lab environment
     * Integrated with the RDS Data API
-    * Automatically backed up continuously, retaining backups for 7 days
+    * Automatically backed up continuously, retaining backups for 1 day
     * Using data at rest encryption

 Click **Create database** to provision the DB cluster.